aws-amplify/docs/docs/guides/api-graphql/graphql-pagination.md

 }
 ```

-When there are no other items left to be returned, the `nextToken` in the resoonse will be set to null.
+When there are no other items left to be returned, the `nextToken` in the response will be set to null.

 <inline-fragment platform="js" src="~/guides/api-graphql/fragments/js/graphql-pagination.md"></inline-fragment>